 The employer must maintain a record of any objective data relied on to determine initial exposure if it was used in lieu of exposure monitoring for exposure assessment purposes.

-The employer must make all records including exposure monitoring, medical removal, and medical records available upon request to affected employees, former employees, and their designated representatives and to the PEOSH Program for examination and copying in accordance with 29 CFR 1910.20.
+The employer must make all records including exposure monitoring, medical removal, and medical records available upon request to affected employees, former employees, and their designated representatives and to the PEOSH for examination and copying in accordance with 29 CFR 1910.20.